Wuxi Jiangsu, China Travel Guide

 Cyclists should respect traffic signals and signs.
 Watch for scooters and e-bikes, which may move quickly and unpredictably.

-For specialized tours or cruises, it is often advisable to book in advance, especially during peak season.
+For specialized tours or cruises, it is often advisable to make a reservation in advance, especially during peak season.